General Questions about Webb

 Webb, with significant contributions from the European Space Agency (ESA) and the Canadian Space Agency (CSA).
 Northrop Grumman Aerospace Systems (NGAS) is the main NASA industrial contractor, responsible for building the optical telescope, spacecraft bus, and sunshield, and for preparing the observatory for launch.
-NGAS is leading a team including three major sub-contractors: Ball Aerospace, ITT Exelis, and Alliant Techsystems (ATK).
+NGAS is leading a team including three major sub-contractors: Ball Aerospace, Harris (formerly ITT-Exelis), and Orbital-ATK (formerly ATK).

 The three principal beryllium mirror subcontractors to Ball Aerospace are Coherant (formerly Tinsley Laboratories), General Dynamics Global Imaging Technologies (formerly Axsys

-Technologies, and Brush Wellman Inc. The instrument complement is provided
+Technologies), and Materion (formerly Brush Wellman Inc.) The instrument complement is provided

 - The Mid-Infrared Instrument (MIRI) is provided by a consortium of European countries and the European Space Agency (ESA) and the NASA Jet Propulsion Laboratory (JPL) with detectors from Raytheon Vision Systems.